An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Properties of the operators

-Proceeding with the above procedure, one may find expressions of $Y^{(k)}_\eta$ of $k>2$.
+Proceeding with the above procedure, one may find expressions of $Y_\eta$ for $k>2$.
 In particular, regarding locality, one finds the following property.
-That is, among the operators $Y^{(k)}_\eta$ of a given $k$, the one possessing the widest interaction scope is the operator that is constructed from commutators built from one $H^{I\E}$ and a number $(k-1)$ of $H^\E$, labelled by ${\eta_{\rm M}}$, namely,
+That is, among the operators $Y_\eta$ that appear at a given value of $k$, the one possessing the widest interaction scope is the operator that is constructed from commutators built from one $H^{I\E}$ and a number $(k-1)$ of $H^\E$, labelled by ${\eta_{\rm M}}$, namely,

-Therefore, for $k$ not large, the operators $Y^{(k)}_\eta$ are either the identity operator $I$ or local operators.
-The smallest value of $k$ with this property is the $k_{\rm ETH}$ discussed in the main text.
-Clearly, in the thermodynamic limit of $N\to \infty$, all the operators $Y^{(k)}_\eta$ that are effectively relevant for a finite time evolution are local operators or $I$.
+Then, for $k$ not large, one sees that the operators $Y_\eta$ are either the identity operator $I$ or local operators.
+Clearly, within a fixed and finite time period, in the thermodynamic limit of $N\to \infty$, all the operators $Y_\eta$ which are effectively relevant are either local operators or $I$.
 In this limit, one may take $k_{\rm ETH}$ as large as one would like, without any upper bound.